kiocode/xenon/docs/Tasks Organization.md

 - [ ] in update if attached a game check if its opened
 - [ ] understand if toggle menu visiblity key is for game config or ui config
 - [ ] add health bar
+- [ ] merge track mouse withthe system get mouse fn
-- [ ] create a public services pool
+- [ ] move hkpresent in another clas

 ## InProgress